isaacs/joyent-node-on-smart-example/README.md

     Password:
     waiting to say hello.

-Then hit your SmartMachine URL and make sure it says "Hello, world!"
+Then hit your SmartMachine URL and make sure it says `Hello, world!`

 If anything is broken, now's the time to fix it, because we're about to dive into Solaris service land.